mtking2/dining-philosophers/README.md

 I only ask for two requirements when contributing:

 1. You must provide a working solution to the DPP
-2. Your solution must be Object Oriented
+2. Your solution must be Object Oriented (or close to it, using structs or the like)

 ### How to Contribute